cs315-s24/cs315-s24.github.io/_assignments/project03.md

 ## Requirements

 1. You will develop RISC-V assembly language implementations of the following problems, and print the results to ensure that both the C implementation and your RISC-V implementation compute the correct answer.
-1. Your executables must be named as follows, and must be compiled with a `Makefile`
+1. Your executables must be named as follows.
+A `Makefile` is provided in the given repo.
 1. We will test your projects using autograder
+1. Automatically-generated code using a C compiler or generative AI (Chat GPT etc.) is not acceptable.
+You must develop the programs yourself.

 **pack_bytes**